My shopping cart

 Bag filters are a suitable filtration option because they are compact and are sealed systems that require little manipulation.
 Some users believe a bag filter is a better option than a trolley or a press.
 The answer depends on the size of the batch to filter and the percentage of solids in the crude.
 We believe bags are best used when the crude oil is of top quality with low waxes, like BHO with a de-waxing column.

 Some users like filter bags because they are cheap.
 If calculated by surface area, nothing is cheaper than a filter press.
 A 5” diameter bag filter that is 18” long has a surface area of about 2.0 square feet.
 The 630mm filter trolley we sell has 3.3 square feet of filter area.
 A #4 bag filter has a surface area of 1.6 square feet.
+At $2.00 a sheet versus about $8.00 for a bag, a bag will cost about 8 times as much as a sheet yet filter roughly the same solids less efficiently.

 Though a bag filter may be a great option for your particular application, we do not recommend it for carbon adsorption (use CIP instead), high volume operations (use a filter press), or crude high in fats (like CO2).